-- keeping devices out of reach of children - examining devices and make sure the battery compartment is secure - disposing of or recycle used button batteries immediately at a battery disposal centre near you.
+- keep devices out of reach of children - examine devices and make sure the battery compartment is secure - dispose of or recycle used button batteries immediately at a battery disposal centre near you.

 If you suspect a button battery has been ingested, call Poison Information Centre 13 11 26.